sulfuror/rescript-sh/README.md

 created.
 If, for some reason the file is deleted then the script will not know and it will run `check`, `forget` and `prune` according to your policies and it will create the `datefile` again adding the date for the next "cleaning" run.

+If you were using v1.6 the datefile will be automatically moved from `logs` to `config`.

 **Why so much trouble to do something that I could have achieve with a cron job?**